Danny McManus: Front office career

+McManus served as a scout for the Hamilton Tiger-Cats from 2009 to 2013 and eventually became the team's head U.S. scout.

-On December 2, 2013, it was announced by TSN that Danny McManus has been hired as the Assistant General Manager and Director of U.S. Scouting for the Winnipeg Blue Bombers.
-He was hired by his former Ti-Cat's teammate, Kyle Walters, who is now serving as Winnipeg Blue Bomber's General Manager.
+On December 2, 2013, it was announced that McManus has been hired as the assistant general manager and director of U.S. scouting for the Winnipeg Blue Bombers.
+He was hired by his former Tiger-Cats teammate, Kyle Walters, who was Winnipeg Blue Bomber's general manager.

 Legacy

-In 2012 and in honor of the 100th Grey Cup, Canada Post used his image on a series of commemorative postage stamps.
+In 2012, and in honor of the 100th Grey Cup, Canada Post used his image on a series of commemorative postage stamps.
 The image was also used on presentation posters and other materials to promote the Grey Cup game and other celebrations associated with the centennial.